Pets and mental health

 Even joining pet social media pages or groups can give you the chance to meet new people and speak to other owners about all things cat and dog.

-From helping break the ice on dog walks or with neighbours to simply cuddling up on the sofa and watching TV in the evenings, our beloved pets offer comfort and company when it’s needed most.
-Pets listen as you vent, and they don’t judge, they love you as you are.
-Sometimes, they’re the best kind of therapy.
+From helping break the ice on dog walks to cuddling up on the sofa and watching TV in the evenings, our beloved pets offer comfort and company when it’s needed most.
+Pets listen as you vent, and they don’t judge – they love you just as you are.
+Sometimes, spending time with pets is the best kind of therapy.

 a cloud of words relating to pets